Dashi-Media/easy-pricing-tables-free/readme.txt

 == Changelog ==

+= Easy Pricing Tables 2.1.0 =
+* Fixed a plugin conflict with iThemes exchange.
+* Fixed a bug in the backend introduced by a new version of jQuery included in WP 4.5

 = Easy Pricing Tables 2.0.6 =
 * Small UI improvements: pricing table editor now looks a bit nicer.
 * Fix: Easy Pricing Tables now cleans up the database when the plugin is deleted.
 (It removes dh_ptp_allow_tracking and dh_ptp_mailing_list)